 Conclusion

-On this post, You learned
+In this post, You learned

-- HTML 5 input type number template form validation
+• HTML 5 input type number template form validation

-- only numbers allowed in input number
+• only numbers are allowed in the input number